dnicotra/pyhep2021-qml4jet/README.md

-# pyhep2021-qml4jet
+# Quantum Machine Learning for jet tagging at LHCb - PyHEP 2021
-Quantum machine learning for jet tagging at LHCb - PyHEP 2021
+This repository contains an example code for PyHEP 2021